CoreSheep/company-atlas/README.md

 ## 📋 Overview

 Company Atlas collects, cleans, and normalizes firmographic data from multiple sources, producing an analytics-ready dataset with thousands of companies worldwide.
 The platform features an elegant interactive website, live dashboards, and a comprehensive REST API for data access.

+> **Note**: Currently, the dataset contains the top 1000 Fortune American companies.
+In the future, we plan to expand the dataset to include more companies worldwide.

 ### Key Highlights